How To Meal Prep :

 Step 1: Plan Your Meals

-Make sure each meal includes a balance of lean protein, carbohydrates (starch), and vegetable.
+Make sure each meal includes a balance of lean protein, carbohydrates (starch), vegetables, and healthy fats.
 One suggestion is, 2-3 days before your meal prep day, email yourself a list of meals that you will want to eat the next week.
 When you go shopping, just buy for those meals.
 This will save you money in the store because you won’t be overrun with impulse buys.

 NOTE: It’s also important to include one of the healthy fats listed below.